gromgosha/nginx-servers/README.md

 ## Repo to create droplets in DigitalOcean and to install nginx on it
 This is example of rebrain devops course task.
 First, I create 2 hosts on DigitalOcean provider, then I configure it.
-This are made via terraform.
+This are made via **terraform**.
 Additional output is ```ansible_inventory.yml``` file with droplet hostnames and ip addresses for starting ansible playbook.
-Then I install nginx on both droplets via ansible playbook and configuring server on it.
+Then I install nginx on both droplets via **ansible playbook** and configuring server on it.

 To install nginx on server with this role, you should know vault pass.